jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-management.md

 ## Culling user pods

-JupyterHub will automatically delete any user pods that have no activity for a period of time.
+JupyterHub uses the [jupyterhub-idle-culler](github.com/jupyterhub/jupyterhub-idle-culler) to automatically delete any user pods that have no activity for a period of time.
 This helps free up computational resources and keeps costs down if you are using an autoscaling cluster.
 When these users navigate back to your JupyterHub, they will